SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 Decide if you want to connect to SharePoint Online using the **'Cred'** (username/password) option OR the **'Cert'** App-Only method (recommended).

-No matter if you intend to use *only* the **'Cred'** method of authenticating to SharePoint Online it is required to obtain the credentials for an account with the SharePoint Administrator role and add those as the **Generic Windows Credential** you specified as a value for the `environmentMisc.credentialTarget` key above.
+No matter if you intend to use *only* the **'Cred'** method of authenticating to SharePoint Online (for which you will need an account with the SharePoint Administrator role) it is required to add the Cloud Administrator or Application Administrator roles to this account and add those as the **Generic Windows Credential** you specified as a value for the `environmentMisc.credentialTarget` key above.
+We need this **initially** to be able to create an App Principle.
+You can later remove these roles.
+The App itself will need 'admin consent' for the entire organization.
+Global (Company) Administrator role privileges are required for this step.

 ![Windows Credential Manager / Windows Credentials](assets/images/2020-07-12-00-38-03.png)
 ![Add a Generic Credential](assets/images/2020-07-12-00-42-43.png)